ryantd42/NY-Legislative-Git/2023/A3498A-2023/bill.md

   ___________

- Introduced by M. of A. DINOWITZ -- read once and referred to the Commit- tee on Judiciary
+ Introduced by M. of A. DINOWITZ -- read once and referred to the Commit- tee on Judiciary -- reported and referred to the Committee on Ways and Means  -- reported and referred to the Committee on Rules -- recommit- ted to the Committee on Ways and Means  in  accordance  with  Assembly Rule  3,  sec.
+2  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the  civil  practice  law  and  rules,  in  relation  to increasing the fixed fees for services provided by sheriffs

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 8011 of  the  civil  practice  law  and  rules,  as amended  by  chapter 655 of the laws of 2002, subdivision (h) as amended by chapter 36 of the laws of 2007, is amended to read as follows:
   § 8011.
 Fixed fees of sheriffs.
 For the services specified, a  sheriff is  entitled  to the following fees and, where indicated, these shall be paid in advance.
   (a) Order of attachment.
   1. For receiving an order of attachment, entering it in the  appropri- ate  books,  and  return  when  required,  [fifteen]  TWENTY dollars, in advance.
   2. For levying upon real or personal property, [forty] FIFTY  dollars, in advance.
   3. For  each additional levy upon real or personal property by virtue of an order of attachment, [forty] FIFTY dollars, in advance.
   4. For serving a copy of an order of attachment on  a  defendant,  and for  serving  a  copy  on  each  additional  defendant, [fifteen] TWENTY dollars, in advance.
   5. For serving a summons with or without a complaint, [fifteen] TWENTY dollars, in advance.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD00598-03-4
+ A. 3498--A  2

   6. For making and filing a description of real property, or an  inven- tory  of personal property, levied upon by virtue of an order of attach- ment, or an estimate of the value thereof, [fifteen] TWENTY dollars.
-  7. Mileage  for services covered in paragraphs two, three and four of this subdivision, in advance, provided, however, that where the services
+  7. Mileage  for services covered in paragraphs two, three and four of this subdivision, in advance, provided, however, that where the services covered in such paragraphs are performed at the  same  time  and  place, there shall be only one mileage fee.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00598-01-3
- A. 3498  2

- covered in such paragraphs are performed at the  same  time  and  place, there shall be only one mileage fee.
   (b) Property execution.